dhairs/College-Notes/Spring 2024 Semester/Statistics and Probability/Overview, Definitions, and Axioms of Probability.md

 ## What is Sample Space?
 - The sample space ($\Omega$) is the set of all possible outcomes of a random experiment.
-	- Therefore, the [[Cardinality|cardinality]] of the sample space must be the # of possible outcomes.
+	- Therefore, the [cardinality](Cardinality.md) of the sample space must be the # of possible outcomes.
-- The different elements of a sample space must be distinct, [[#Mutually Exclusive Events|mutually exclusive]], and collectively exhaustive.
+- The different elements of a sample space must be distinct, [mutually exclusive](#Mutually%20Exclusive%20Events), and collectively exhaustive.

 ### Mutually Exclusive Events
 Events that cannot occur at the same time.
 If one occurs, it excludes the other from occurring.